ocaml/ocaml.org/data/tutorials/getting-started/gs_00_install_OCaml.md

 ```shell
 $ opam init          # Can take some time
 ```
 You will be asked if you want to add a hook to your shell to best integrate with your system, choose `y` both times.
 In order for the shell to be aware of the tools available in the current opam switch, a few environment variables need to be modified.
-For instance, the `PATH` variable has to be expanded so that typing `ocaml` in the shell runs the OCaml binary _of the current switch_.
+For instance, the `PATH` variable has to be expanded so that typing `ocaml` in the shell runs the OCaml binary _of the current Opam switch_.
 Answering `y` will provide a better user experience.

 `opam init` initialises the opam state (stored in a hidden folder `.opam` in your home directory).
-It also creates a first switch, usually called `default`, although this is just a convention.
-A switch is an independent OCaml environment with its own OCaml compiler, as well as a set of libraries and binaries.
+It also creates a first global Opam switch, usually called `default`, although this is just a convention.

+An Opam switch is an independent OCaml environment with its own OCaml compiler, as well as a set of libraries and binaries.
 If you have installed OCaml through your system package manager, the first switch will be set up to use this compiler (it is called a "system switch").
 Otherwise, it will build one from source, usually taking the most recent version of OCaml.
-[Read this document](link-to-opam-switch-doc) to delve deeper into opam switches, if interested.
+[Read this document](/docs/managing-dependencies) to delve deeper into how to use opam switches for dependency management in your projects, if interested.

 Next run:
 ```